Clinical-Genomics/mutacc/README.md

     analysis_type: 'wgs' #REQUIRED
     sex: 'male'          #REQUIRED
     mother: 'sample2'    #REQUIRED (CAN BE 0 if no mother)
-    father: 'sample3'    #REQUIRED (CAN BE 0 if no mother)
+    father: 'sample3'    #REQUIRED (CAN BE 0 if no father)
     bam_file: /path/to/sorted_bam #REQUIRED
     phenotype: 'affected'